baliandreas2/Hello-World/README.md

 # Hello-World
 My new repository in GitHub
-I am a potential web designer still on course.
+A potential web designer still on course.